The Importance of Gut Health

 My gut-healing journey started in 2022.
 I did two food sensitivity tests that said I was sensitive to 66 food items.
 Many people have concerns about food sensitivity tests because some claim they pick up on foods you consume most often.
 This was not my experience.

 I was already plant-based when I did my food sensitivity tests, but the tests indicated a sensitivity to most animal products.
-This sensitivity wasn't too surprising for me, considering I dealt with migraines simply from smelling most animal products, let alone eating them.
-Overall, that result wasn't a big deal for me, but it was a bit more difficult when other foods came up and had to be eliminated.
+This sensitivity wasn’t too surprising for me, considering I dealt with migraines simply from smelling most animal products, let alone eating them.
+Overall, that result wasn’t a big deal for me, but it was a bit more difficult when other foods came up that had to be eliminated.

 At the end of this blog, I will discuss the beginner, intermediate, and advanced steps that can be taken to positively influence gut health.
 When preparing to heal your gut, I highly recommend taking a food sensitivity test through companies like Check My Body Health (includes gut health analysis) or EverlyWell and executing an elimination diet to ensure you do what’s best for your body.
 Now, for the moment you’ve been waiting for – gut health.

-Understanding Gut Health
+What is Gut Health

 Gut health is an important topic because poor gut health is linked to several health concerns, including: